The goals of this chapter are to:

-Water moving in one direction, like a river, can produce asymmetrical ripple marks.
+Water moving in one direction, like a river, can produce .
 The limbs on these ripples are not equal, with one side that is more shallow and one side that is steeper.
 These types of ripple marks can tell you which direction the river was flowing because sediment moves up the shallow side of the ripple and gets deposited on the steep side (Figures 4.5 and 4.6).
 The deposition on the steep side of the ripple allows the ripple to move in the same direction that water is flowing, as shown in this video.
 Wind can also create asymmetrical ripple marks at different scales.
 Ripple marks at smaller scales can usually be found along a beach.
-Large-scale ripple marks are called dunes, and are common in deserts and some coastal environments.
+Large-scale ripple marks are called dunes and are common in deserts and some coastal environments.

 The top layer of a ripple or dune is not always preserved in the rock record, so it is rare to find ripples like those seen in Figures 4.3 and 4.7.
-Dunes and ripples are constantly moving, and as one passes and deposits its sediment, another follows right behind it to deposit more sediment on top.
-What geologists typically find in the rock record is the deposited sediment from the steep side of a series of ripples or dunes.
+Dunes and ripples are constantly moving.
+As one passes and deposits its sediment, another follows right behind it to deposit more sediment on top.
+Geologists typically find the deposited sediment from the steep side of a series of ripples or dunes in the rock record.
 The deposition of the steep side of several dunes or ripples creates a sedimentary structure called cross-bedding (Figure 5).
 One of the most important pieces of information that cross-bedding gives geologists is the direction that wind or water was moving.
 The steep side of a ripple always angles downward toward the direction the water or wind was moving, as shown by the blue lines in Figure 5b.
-There are many different types of cross-bedding and each form in a similar way.
+There are many different types of cross-bedding, and each form in a similar way.